Ferrioxalate: Molecular structure

 The complex is held together by dative covalent bonds, due to the oxygen atoms in the oxalate anions (the "ligands") donating a lone pair to the p and d orbitals of the iron atom (the "center" of the complex).
 The center has three electrons in its d orbitals, leaving 13 empty places in the remaining d and p orbitals.
 Twelve of these are filled by electrons from the ligands.

 The iron center in the ferrioxalate anion has a distorted octahedral geometry.
 The ferrioxalate complex has D_{3} molecular symmetry, within which the six Fe–O bond distances all close to 2.0 Å which indicates that the Fe(III) is high spin; as the low spin complex would display Jahn–Teller distortions.
 The ammonium and mixed sodium-potassium salts are isomorphous, as are related complexes with Al^{3+}, Cr^{3+}, and V^{3+}.

 Chirality

-The ferrioxalate complex displays helical chirality as it can form two non-superimposable geometries.
+The ferrioxalate complex displays helical chirality as it can form two non-superposable geometries.
 In accordance with the IUPAC convention, the isomer with the left-handed screw axis is assigned the Greek symbol Λ (lambda).
 Its mirror image with the right-handed screw axis is given the Greek symbol Δ (delta).